How guessing helps you move better

 The invisible hand of self-correction

-All Feldenkrais lessons are guessing jellybeans.
+All Feldenkrais lessons are about guessing.
 Guessing and guessing and guessing again.
 No one makes an accurate guess the first time around.
-That's why there are so many variations in each lesson, to give your nervous system the chance to feel how many ways, how many answers, you can find in your movement to the suggested experiment.
+That's why there are so many variations in each lesson: To give your nervous system the chance to feel how many answers you can find in your own movement.

-These lessons are about aggregating your guesses, not performing a movement correctly.
-To make all these guesses, the thinking brain must step back and let the system self-correct.
-You can't tell yourself off and say, "Move the arm 32 degrees left and 24 degrees up."
-It's absurd, we all laugh, yet that's what we try to do in these lessons, more or less.
+Think of it as aggregating your guesses, not trying to perform correctly.
+To make all these guesses, the thinking brain must step back and allow the system self-correct.
+You don’t tell yourself, "Move the arm 32 degrees left and 24 degrees up."
+We all laugh, yet that's what we often think we have to do to correct our movement.